Ontario party leaders stopping across southern Ontario today

 Ontario's main party leaders are making stops across southern Ontario today as they campaign for votes.

-Progressive Conservative Leader Doug Ford is set to make an announcement in Kitchener, then head west to London and Windsor-Essex.
+Progressive Conservative Leader Doug Ford is set to make an announcement in Kitchener, then head west to London and the Windsor area.

+Liberal Leader Steven Del Duca is scheduled to spend the morning around the Greater Toronto Area.

 New Democrat Leader Andrea Horwath has stops scheduled in the province's southwest, where she's expected to detail her party's mental health coverage plan.